RobeSantoro/make_junction/readme.md

 # Blender Addon Junction Creator

-This Python script facilitates the quick setup of Blender addons by creating a directory junction (a type of symbolic link on Windows) from an addon's source directory to a targeted Blender version's addons folder.
-It's particularly useful for addon developers who frequently update their code and need to test it within Blender.
+This Python script facilitates the quick setup of Blender addons by creating a directory junction (a symbolic link on Windows) from an addon's source directory to a targeted Blender version's addons folder.
+It's beneficial for developers who frequently update their addon repository in one location and must test it within various Blender versions.

 ## Requirements